Buried Streams – Preservation Cafe

 Posted on January 22nd, 2022 by Elizabeth Nelson

-Uncovering the History of the District’s Buried Streams, a virtual Preservation Cafe, will be presented Wednesday, February 16, 2022, 6:30 pm.
+Uncovering the History of the District’s Buried Streams, a virtual Preservation Cafe, was recorded Tuesday, February 15, 2022.

 Presenters: Joe Arrowsmith, Ecological Engineer, Straughan Environmental, Josh Burch, D.C.
 Department of Energy and Environment, and David Ramos, American University.